 Trade and Service Marks

-Duration and Use The duration of a trade or service mark registration is 10 renewable years counted from the date of grant.
+The duration of a trade or service mark registration is 10 renewable years counted from the application date.
 The lack of genuine use for 5 consecutive years without due cause is a ground for revocation.